cmives/Ca_selectivity_mechanism_of_TRPV_channels/README.md

-# A cooperative knock-on mechanism underpins Ca<sup>2+</sup>-selective cation permeation in TRPV channels
+# A co-operative knock-on mechanism underpins Ca<sup>2+</sup>-selective cation permeation in TRPV channels

 This repository contains the molecular dynamics input files, and analysis scripts developed and associated with the publication Ives, Thomson and Zachariae, 2021.